 There are many books out there on Compassion Focused Therapy.
 The four books listed below are some of the most popular, but don’t stop with these if you’re interested in learning about CFT – Google is your friend!

-CFT Made Simple: A Clinician’s Guide to Practicing Compassion Focused Therapy by Russell L. Kolts, Steven C. Hayes, and Paul Gilbert
+1. CFT Made Simple: A Clinician’s Guide to Practicing Compassion-Focused Therapy – Russell L. Kolts

-Compassion Focused Therapy for Dummies by Mary Welford
+4. Compassion Focused Therapy for Dummies – Mary Welford

 To learn about training opportunities in the UK, visit this website.
 The page, from The Association for Psychological Therapies (APT) describes a 3-day CFT training called CFT Essentials.
 You can also find information about the first Post Graduate Certificate in CFT at the University of Derby by clicking here.